Covid 19 pandemic

 Covid 19 - We are shipping internationally, no promises on delivery timeframes, we are still experiencing delays.
 Love and good wishes to you and your family. xx kate

 Who we are

 Our gloves are made by a small team of awesome people across the lower South Island.
 We start off by getting the best merino we can get our hands on, made in New Zealand whenever possible.
 From there we get our gloves cut by a small local garment manufacturer in Dunedin.
-We print all of our gloves and scarves in our Dunedin workroom.
-From there your gloves go out to our two lovely machinists who work from home in North and South Canterbury, back to the workroom to be pressed, then I wrap them, and send them out to you, and all of our lovely retailers across the country.
+Our gloves are also printed in Dunedin, and I print our tea towels and scarves myself in our Dunedin workroom.
+From there your gloves go out to our lovely machinist who works from home in North Canterbury, back to the workroom to be pressed, then I wrap them, and send them out to you, and all of our lovely retailers across the country.

 What we make